Introducing Curated #1: Science, Human Rights and Pandemics

 we should not leave … science standing apart or alone.
 If we want science to be ‘good science’, engagement with human rights needs to be part of science’s everyday, not just a matter for times of crisis.

 Curated #1: Science, human rights and pandemics Following up on that aim, our first Curated series engages with the relationship between science and human rights.
 Its topic is science, human rights and pandemics, with particular reference to COVID-19.

 Every Monday over the coming weeks, there will be a post on some aspect of this topic.
 This week’s post is by Katharine Wright and Sharifah Sekalala; Katharine led the Nuffield Council on Bioethics’ project on research in global health emergencies, and Sharifah was a member of its international working group.
 Next week’s post will be by Mikel Mancisidor, who is a member of the UN human rights treaty body, the Committee on Economic, Social and Cultural Rights.
 Mikel will be writing about the Committee’s guidance on science and economic, social and cultural rights.

-At the end of the series, we’ll offer some reflections.
-Today, at the series’ start, we have two questions about #followthescience, and a comment about how pandemics end.
+Today, at the series' start, we offer two questions about #followthescience, and a comment about how pandemics end.

 Good science stands neither apart nor alone